4 min read

 Debug is a critical feature of any system, and debug capabilities, if not properly protected, could potentially be used by adversaries to gain access to cryptographic keys, private data and other sensitive assets.
 To support the need to protect debug and trace features, a new MIPI security specification, targeted for release in 2025, will add an optional security layer to the MIPI "Debug Over" family of specifications.

-This presentation will provide a preview of the forthcoming MIPI security specification for debug and explain the approach taken within the MIPI debug architecture to add a security layer.
-It will explain what is in (and out) of scope of the security layer, covering requirements for secure session management, key negotiation (leveraging recommended industry standards), message encryption and authentication, and secure message formats.
-The session will explain how the forthcoming security specification for debug follows a similar approach to the recently adopted MIPI Camera Security Framework by leveraging the DMTF’s Security Protocols and Data Models (SPDM) specification as its basis.
+This presentation provides a preview of the forthcoming MIPI security specification for debug and explains the approach taken within the MIPI debug architecture to add a security layer.
+It explains what is in (and out) of scope of the security layer, covering requirements for secure session management, key negotiation (leveraging recommended industry standards), message encryption and authentication, and secure message formats.
+It also covers how the forthcoming security specification for debug follows a similar approach to the recently adopted MIPI Camera Security Framework by leveraging the DMTF’s Security Protocols and Data Models (SPDM) specification as its basis.

 Presenter